 4. Formalize & Implement Data Security Policies

-The company is responsible to implement the right data security policies that protect the data stored, utilized and transferred.
-As per data privacy laws, it is imperative for organization to ensure that there is no data leakage across its lifecycle.
-Tools like BitRaser can help dispose data responsibly in compliance with SOX.
+The company is responsible to implement the right data security policies that protect the data stored, utilized, and transferred.
+As per data privacy laws, it is imperative for an organization to ensure that there is no data leakage across its lifecycle.

 5. Hire An Independent Audit Firm